 Landbrotalaug hot spring

-Landbrotalaug is one of the hidden natural hot springs in Iceland.
+Landbrotalaug is one of Iceland's hidden natural hot springs.
 It is off the beaten path, but still on our way back from the circle we have made around the Snæfellsnes peninsula.

-I am not going to give directions to it as too much traffic will probably destroy this area, so let's leave it to the locals.
-I just wanted to include it in my unofficial guide to what I find to be of interest on the Snæfellsnes peninsula.
+I am not going to give directions to it as too much traffic will destroy this area, so let's leave it to the locals.
+I just wanted to include it in my unofficial guide to what I find interesting on the Snæfellsnes peninsula.

-You will be able to find road directions to the pool on other websites, but when I saw that the sign "Heit laug - hot spring" had been spray-painted black then I gathered that the pool was seeing too many visitors.
+You can find directions to the pool on other websites, but when I saw that the sign "Heit laug - hot spring" had been spray-painted black, I figured the pool was getting too many visitors.

 On the way to Landbrotalaug hot spring

-If you decide on visiting this hidden away hot spring then you will have to tiptoe on these rocks in my photo above.
-And as this is pure nature then there are no changing facilities so you will have to undress and leave your clothes on the ground - then put on a bathing suit.
+If you decide to visit this hidden-away hot spring, then you will have to tiptoe on these rocks in my photo above.
+As this is pure nature, there are no changing facilities, so you will have to undress, leave your clothes on the ground, then put on a bathing suit.

 It seems like the wind blew away somebody's panties, as this is what I saw on my way back to the car ;)